 The Fund provides general operating support funding to the Fund for Global Human Rights U.K. (a private limited company registered as a charity in England and Wales) to help sustain its operations.
 In addition, the Fund for Global Human Rights U.K. provided a grant to transfer restricted funding to the US entity related to Middle East North Africa (MENA) programming, to be reimbursed.
 There are no shared costs between the two entities.
-The remaining balance due to Fund for Global Human Rights U.K. for the year ended June 30, 2023 is \$22,832.
+As of June 30, 2024, the balance due from the Fund for Global Human Rights U.K. is \$310,889.
+As of June 30, 2023, the balance due to the Fund for Global Human Rights U.K. is \$22,832.